Thomas Webb (artist, born 1991): America's Got Talent and magic career

-At the age of 16 Webb became interested in close-up magic tricks and found a restaurant willing to let him perform.
+At the age of 16 Webb became interested in close-up magic.
 Etienne Pradier heard of his performances and invited him to learn advanced close up magic.
 Webb's audition was broadcast in Episode 1204 under the stage name Tom London.
 His Judge Cuts performance was in Episode 1207.
-Webb's performance was not strong enough for the judges to send him to the Quarterfinals, eliminating him from the competition instead of Eric Jones.
+Webb's performance was not selected for the Quarterfinals.
 In an interview with Metro, he said that he had thought about doing Britain's Got Talent for a long time but decided to audition for America's Got Talent as he thought the show would help him more with his dream of performing in Las Vegas.
 In 2017 Webb delivered a keynote for WIRED magazine on combining technology and magic as an art form to explain the possibilities of VR, drones and robotics.
 He programmed an Amazon Echo to perform mind reading tricks and built drones that could perform the three card monte card trick.
 When asked about his inspirations for creating magic with technology Webb refers to Marco Tempest and French magician Jean Eugène Robert-Houdin.